 Docker uses a client-server architecture.
 Docker client (docker command line interface) talks to the Docker daemon, which does all the heavy lifting of building, running, and distributing our Docker containers.
 The Docker client and daemon can run on the same system, or there is also an option to connect a Docker client to a remote Docker daemon.

 - Docker Daemon: Docker daemon listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.

 - Docker client: Docker users interact with Docker using Docker client.
 When you use commands such as docker run, the client sends these commands to Docker Daemon, which carries them out.
 The Docker client uses the Docker API.

 - Docker registry stores Docker images.
 Docker Hub and Docker Cloud are public registries that anyone can use, and Docker is configured to look for images on Docker Hub by default.
-There is also option to run private registry.
+There is also an option to run a private registry.

 - Docker Image is a read-only template with instructions for creating a Docker container.
 Often, an image is based on another image, with some additional customization.